-A guest post for StoryCircle Network, a companion to Discipline for Spring Writing on Women’s Memoir.
+I wrote this as a guest post for StoryCircle Network, a companion to Discipline for Spring Writing in Women’s Memoir.
 Pictures are courtesy of David Raistrick.

 A Winter in Writing